E-commerce

 Summary

 That is why retention is not just a marketing topic.
 It is a product, operations, customer service, data, and profitability topic.
-Shopify also points out in its content dedicated to customer retention that a merchant must look at the customer relationship over time, not just the initial transaction.
+Shopify also points out in its content devoted to customer retention that a merchant must look at the customer relationship over time, not just the initial transaction.

-Why retention has such a strong impact on profitability
+Why retention weighs so much on profitability

 Why loyalty is not automatic

-Properly define retention, loyalty, and LTV
+Define retention, loyalty, and LTV correctly

 Customer retention

-Retention measures a brand’s ability to keep its customers active over time.
+Retention measures a brand’s ability to keep its active customers over time.
 Depending on the business model, this can be read through the repeat customer rate, the repurchase rate, the time between two orders, or a cohort analysis.

 Loyalty